gnosis/dex-research/dFusion/dFusion.rst

 Note that: Registering accounts by specified index (rather than incrementing) enables the possiblity for accounts to be closed and account slots to be made available.

-TODO - holding an account will likely incur some kind of fee.

 Registering tokens
 ~~~~~~~~~~~~~~~~~~